AI Agent Index

 Pros

-• Cleanest SMB pricing in the payroll category — flat platform fee plus per-employee charge is materially easier to forecast than ADP or Paychex pricing, which often involves opaque setup fees, custom quotes, and per-feature add-ons
+• Clearest SMB pricing in the payroll category: flat platform fee plus per-employee charge is materially easier to forecast than ADP or Paychex pricing, which involves opaque setup fees, custom quotes, and per-feature add-ons that make true cost comparison difficult without a lengthy sales process.

-• Gus AI assistant reduces support burden for small business owners — payroll and HR questions get instant answers with citations to current tax rules, lowering the barrier for non-HR-experienced founders to handle compliance correctly
+• Gus AI assistant reduces payroll and HR support burden for small business owners: payroll and HR questions get instant answers with citations to current tax rules, lowering the barrier for non-HR-experienced founders to handle compliance correctly without hiring an HR specialist.

 Limitations

-• Per-employee pricing scales with headcount more aggressively than enterprise tools — at 100+ employees, Gusto Premium at $180 + $22/employee = $2,380/month becomes competitive with Workday or Rippling for full HCM, narrowing Gusto's SMB cost advantage
+• Per-employee pricing scales with headcount more aggressively than enterprise alternatives: at 100+ employees, Gusto Premium at $180 plus $22 per employee reaches $2,380 per month, making it competitive in cost with Workday or Rippling for full HCM, which narrows the SMB cost advantage substantially.

-• Limited HCM depth versus Workday and Rippling — Gusto is strongest for payroll and benefits, with thinner functionality for performance management, learning, succession planning, and workforce analytics that growing companies eventually need
+• Limited HCM depth versus Workday and Rippling: Gusto is strongest for payroll and benefits, with thinner functionality for performance management at scale, learning and development, succession planning, and advanced workforce analytics that rapidly growing companies eventually outgrow.

 Frequently asked questions

-What is the difference between Gusto vs Rippling?
+What is the difference between Rippling vs Gusto?

-Which is best for my team — Gusto vs Rippling?
+Which is best for my team — Rippling vs Gusto?

-How does pricing compare between Gusto vs Rippling?
+How does pricing compare between Rippling vs Gusto?

 View full Gusto profile